The GP Trainer's role includes two main activities - Educational Supervisor and Clinical Supervisor.

 GP trainers are entitled to receive payment for educational supervision of trainees in hospital posts or when supervising a trainee in another practice (ST1 and ST2).
 To minimise claims we have agreed to combining educational into an enhancement to the trainers grant in ST2 and ST3.
 In effect the reward to the practice does not manifest until the trainee is in a GP post.
 We expect the ST3 practice to provide educational supervision over all 3 years.

 The trainers grant is paid to a trainer directly supervising a GP registrar in ST2 or ST3.
 The enhancement covers both CPD and educational supervision for trainees supervised in ST1 and ST2 in hospital posts or another practice.
-Currently the trainers grant is £7751 and the enhancement is £1500 (April 2014).
-All payments are made to the practice by the Primary Care Services, NHS England Area Team..
+Currently the trainers grant is £8,584.00.
+All payments are made to the practice by the Primary Care Services, NHS England Area Team.

 Each trainee should have a named clinical supervisor for each placement, usually a senior doctor, who is responsible for ensuring that appropriate clinical supervision of the trainee’s day-to-day clinical performance occurs at all times, with regular feedback.
 For GP trainees the clinical supervisor will be a hospital consultant trainer or GP trainer (ST2 GP posts only).

 - Be fully trained in the specific area of clinical care.

 - Offer a level of supervision necessary to the competences and experience of the trainee and tailored for the individual trainee.

 - Ensure that no trainee is required to assume responsibility for or perform clinical, operative or other techniques in which they have insufficient experience and expertise.